mzacki/mzacki.github.io/_posts/2022-06-21-diamond-problem.md

 ### Diamond inheritance is a problem

 This problem has to be resolved.
 How?
-- the implementing class must override the clashing method and provides a custom implementation - now it would be clear which method to call and what is its meaning;
+- the implementing class must override the clashing method and to provide a custom implementation - then it would be clear which method to call and what is the meaning;
-- or instead of providing own implementation, the implementing class can clearly call one of the interfaces and methods with the keyword "super", so that we know what method is called.
+- or instead of providing own implementation, the implementing class can clearly call one of the interfaces and methods with the keyword "super" (in the body of the problematic method), so that we know what method should be called.